angular/angular/aio/content/guide/ajs-quick-reference.md

       In this example, if `favoriteHero` is not set, the `ngSwitch` value is `null` and `*ngSwitchDefault` displays, "Please enter ...".
-      If `favoriteHero` is set, the app checks the movie hero by calling a component method.
+      If `favoriteHero` is set, the application checks the movie hero by calling a component method.
-      If that method returns `true`, the app selects `*ngSwitchCase="true"` and displays: "Excellent choice!"
+      If that method returns `true`, the application selects `*ngSwitchCase="true"` and displays: "Excellent choice!"
-      If that methods returns `false`, the app selects `*ngSwitchCase="false"` and displays: "No movie, sorry!"
+      If that methods returns `false`, the application selects `*ngSwitchCase="false"` and displays: "No movie, sorry!"

       The (*) before `ngSwitchCase` and `ngSwitchDefault` is required in this example.